popsicles-dev/DevOps-Assignment2-Pipeline/README.md

 ![WeMech Logo](https://img.shields.io/badge/WeMech-Automotive%20Solution-blue?style=for-the-badge)

-A comprehensive web and desktop application designed to revolutionize the car ownership experience by providing maintenance tracking, parts sourcing, community support, and professional guidance all in one platform.
+A comprehensive web and desktop application designed to revolutionize the car ownership experience by providing maintenance tracking, parts sourcing, community support, and professional guidance all in one platform..

 ## 🚗 Overview

 WeMech addresses the challenges faced by car owners in maintaining and repairing their vehicles by providing a centralized digital platform.
 The system eliminates the need for manual record-keeping and fragmented service searching, offering a streamlined solution for all automotive needs.